Skin Cancer Removal in New Jersey

 Take Steps to Protect Your Health Now

 Know your skin and report irregular growths.
 How familiar are you with your skin?
-Do you know where are of your moles are?
+Do you know where your moles are?
 If there was a new lump or bump would you detect it immediately?
 Become an advocate for your own health and scan your body often — including your back and other areas that may be difficult to see — for any irregularities or changes.
 And then, if you do find anything, go see your doctor for a medical opinion.

 Stay out of the sun.
 The ultraviolet radiation we receive from the sun is the number-one reason for skin cancer development.
 While people who live near the equator, in high altitudes or in consistently sunny weather are at a higher risk, everybody should be careful.
 And it doesn’t have to be sunny for the sun to get to you: ultraviolet radiation has little problem beaming through fog and overcast skies.
 And for goodness sake: stay away from tanning beds, sun lamps and never tan yourself in the summer.